 Measures interactivity.
 To provide a good user experience, pages should have a FID of less than 100 milliseconds.

 Measures visual stability.
-To provide a good user experience, pages should maintain a CLS of less than 0.1.
+To provide a good user experience, pages should maintain a of less than 0.1.

 Conduct An Advanced Site Audit

 Loading Time (LCP), Interactivity, and Visual Stability (CLS) do not become ranking factors until June 2021.